PiSupply/PiJuice/README.md

 PiJuice can recharge its on board battery in several ways and via different power sources.
 The most common approach is to use the standard Raspberry Pi PSU or a micro USB PSU with similar characteristics but solar panels, wind mills, and other renewable power sources can be used too.
 When the PiJuice is installed over the Raspberry Pi you can power both the Pi and PiJuice via either the Pi's micro USB or the PiJuice's one.
 That's because the power lines on the GPIO header are shared by both boards and this allows to effectively be able to charge the battery independently from which micro USB connector you use.
 Other ways of providing power to the PiJuice is directly via the GPIO pin headers or one of the other connectors on board.
-See the [Hardware section](https://github.com/PiSupply/PiJuice/tree/master/Hardware) for more information.
+See the [hardware section](https://github.com/PiSupply/PiJuice/tree/master/Hardware) for more information.

 ### Buttons and LEDs